rlnq/homework12/README.md

 ## Step 2: Create a new namespace (all resources below will create in this namespace)

-* Create a new namespace:
+* Create a new namespace with name 'newkubens':
 ```
 kubectl create namespace newkubens
 ```